Pediatric Melanoma Leadership

 Collette lives in California with her husband Shane and their four children.
 In January of 2010, their son, Mason, was diagnosed with Stage IIIb nodular melanoma on his left cheek at the age of 3 and a half.
 He underwent many surgeries, Interferon treatments and facial reconstruction.
 He is currently NED.
 Collette’s full time job is raising her four children.

-Cheryl's son, Graham, was diagnosed in 2013 at the age of 9.
-He is currently a 6th grader.
-Graham has become active in melanoma advocacy, education and fundraising. he started the foundation Graham's Gift and has raised over $100,000 for cancer research.
+Cheryl’s son, Graham, was diagnosed in 2013 at the age of 9.
+He is currently a 8th grader.
+Graham has become active in melanoma advocacy, education and fundraising. he started the foundation Graham’s Gift and has raised over $100,000 for cancer research.
 He is one of 8 children.
-Graham enjoys hockey, lacrosse and his "very special" friend, Kadynce.
+Graham enjoys hockey and lacrosse.